mgirlich/tibblify/tests/testthat/_snaps/tibblify.md

       !
 Field y is required but does not exist in `x`. i For `.input_form = "colmajor"` every field is required.

-# colmajor can calculate size
+# colmajor: can calculate size

     Code
       (expect_error(tibblify(list(row = "a"), tspec_df(tib_row("row", tib_int("x")),